isomerpages/enterprisesg-switch/index.md

       title: Your Launchpad to Global Markets
       subtitle: SWITCH Global
       id: infopic
-      description: Navigate market expansion to over 15 international markets and regions with robust innovation programmes and in-market expertise.
+      description: Navigate market expansion to international markets and regions with robust innovation programmes and in-market expertise.
       button: Learn more
       alt: SWITCH Global
       url: /switch-global